 - Diverse Content: Email newsletters give you the freedom to include different types of content all in one email that might be important to your organization.
 For instance, the same newsletter can contain a popular blog post, a new offer, an announcement of an upcoming event, information about a discount and a link to a survey.
 There might even be a video embedded in the email.

 - Diluted Call-To-Action: Due to their forma — a long compilation of information — newsletters can be overwhelming multiple calls-to-action.
 If you include a series of blurbs or article summaries, the attention of your recipients will most likely be spread across these tidbits of information as opposed to staying focused on a certain element.
 Of course, you can address this by prioritizing the most important information at the top of the newsletter and include a clear call-to-action after/alongside each block of text.

 - Design: With newsletters, the layout becomes a much more complicated task than with dedicated email sends.
 You’ll have to spend some time deciding on the right placement of images and text, alignment and prioritization of information.
 This is where A/B testing comes in to play.

 Dedicated emails, or also known as stand-alone emails, contain information about only one offer.
-For instance, you can be notifying your target audience about a new whitepaper you have released or invite them to attend an industry event that you are hosting.
+For instance, you can notify your target audience about a new whitepaper you have released or invite them to attend an industry event that you are hosting.

 Dedicated emails help you set up the context to introduce the main call-to-action.
 In this sense, they are similar to landing pages.
 Dedicated sends are generally used to reach out to your entire email database — a practice that is not necessarily efficient in optimizing conversions and minimizing unsubscribes.

-While there are instances when all of your subscribers should be notified about a specific marketing campaign, such as a timely new offer or an upcoming event, in most cases you would want to segment heavily based on your subscribers’ different behaviors and interests.
+While there are instances when all of your subscribers should be notified, such as a timely new offer or an unprecedented national emergency, in most cases you would want to segment heavily based on your subscribers’ different behaviors and interests.

 Advantages Of Dedicated Emails